-The following analysis aims to summarize the approaches discussed in the CAT WS in relation to the possible simplifications apply to the sub-modules of the natural catastrophe risk sub-module as defined in Article 120 DR. Unless stated differently, the simplifications only apply to the capital requirements calculated in specific regions (i.e. not for “Other”).
+The following analysis aims to summarize the approaches discussed in the CAT WS in relation to the possible simplifications that apply to the sub-modules of the natural catastrophe risk sub-module as defined in Article 120 DR. The simplifications only apply to the capital requirements calculated in specific regions (i.e. not for “Other”).

 According to Article 88 DR, simplifications can be considered, when “it does not lead to a misstatement of the SCR that could influence the decision-making or the judgement of the user of the information relating to the SCR, unless the simplified calculation leads to a SCR which exceeds the SCR that results from the standard calculation”.
 We indicate when a simplification tends to fall in the former case (Simplification without prudency) or the latter case (Simplification with prudency).